 Location: Northumbria University, UK

 A one-day hybrid workshop focused on cutting-edge research and practice at the intersection of artificial intelligence and cybersecurity.
-The event will bring together researchers, industry practitioners, and policymakers to share insights on AI-enabled cyber defence, adversarial threats to AI systems, secure AI development practices, and emerging priorities for UK research.
-The workshop will include keynote talks, paper presentations, breakout discussions, and networking sessions designed to foster collaboration and seed new project ideas and partnerships.
+The event will bring together researchers, industry practitioners etc. to share insights on AI-enabled cyber defence, adversarial threats to AI systems, secure AI development practices, and emerging priorities for UK research.
+The workshop will include a keynote talk, short paper presentations, and networking session designed to foster collaboration and seed new project ideas and partnerships.

-To join this group, please visit the membership page and complete the membership form
+To join this group, please visit the CRANE membership page and complete the membership form.
+Existing CRANE member?
+Register here to join this SIG.